 The Workforce Disclosure Initiative (WDI) is the only investor-backed platform for disclosure of company workforce data covering both direct operations and supply chains.
 It is unique in terms of its scope and ambition covering ten workforce management areas – governance, risk assessment, contractual status and remuneration, gender diversity, stability, training, wellbeing and rights issues.
 The WDI survey applies to all corporate sectors and covers all geographical regions.

-Since 2017 the WDI has won the support of 53 institutional investors and secured new disclosures to the WDI platform from 166 of the largest listed companies worldwide.
+In 2026, the WDI has won the support of more than 20 institutional investors and secured new disclosures to the WDI platform from 142 of the largest listed companies worldwide.

 The WDI’s investor signatories request that companies submit as much data as they can in response to the annual survey they will be sent.
 Responses need to be submitted online via the Nossa Data online reporting platform.
+All companies our investors are requesting data from will be provided with a response populated from public sources by our AI tool.
+This response will also receive an automatic score.
+To find out more about the scoring, please look at our guidance.
+Every company who reviews the AI response and submits changes formally will receive a new updated score and a feedback call to go through their response.
 All the data a company submits goes directly to our investor signatories and then companies can choose what other information is made available to the general public.
-Each response is scored based on the level of completeness and given a confidential “Disclosure Score” and Scorecard.
-Every responder is also offered a feedback call to go through their response and improve.
+There are some questions whose answers are mandatorily public; this are shown in Excel version of the survey for reference in column H of the “full survey” tab.

 The WDI survey and question guidance is structured in a way to support companies to prioritise their responses and progressively increase the level of workforce data they report as they become more accustomed to responding to the survey.
 There are three main ways companies can prioritise their response.